Software requirements: Analysis

 Analysis is the logical breakdown that proceeds from elicitation.
 Analysis involves reaching a richer and more precise understanding of each requirement and representing sets of requirements in multiple, complementary ways.

 Requirements Triage or prioritization of requirements is another activity which often follows analysis.
 This relates to Agile software development in the planning phase, e.g. by Planning poker, however it might not be the same depending on the context and nature of the project and requirements or product/service that is being built.

 Specification

 Specification involves representing and storing the collected requirements knowledge in a persistent and well-organized fashion that facilitates effective communication and change management.
 Use cases, user stories, functional requirements, and visual analysis models are popular choices for requirements specification.

 Validation

-Validation involves techniques to confirm that the correct set of requirements has been specified to build a solution that satisfies the project's business objectives.
+Validation involves techniques to confirm that the correct set of requirements has been specified to build a solution that satisfies the project's business objectives, and to detect and correct errors in the requirements before implementation.